Zingle/ios-sdk/README.md

     phoneNumberSearch.country = countryCode;
     phoneNumberSearch.areaCode = areaCode;

-    // Delegate will receive NSError, or NSArray of ZingleAvailablePhoneNumber objects [phoneNumberSearch setDelegate:self withSelector:@selector(phoneNumberSearchResults:)];
+    // Delegate will receive NSError, or NSArray of 0 or more ZingleAvailablePhoneNumber objects [phoneNumberSearch setDelegate:self withSelector:@selector(phoneNumberSearchResults:)];
     [phoneNumberSearch search];
 }